coetry/digitalpsychology.io/src/pages/commitment-consistency/index.md

 ### Online auctions
 Auction sites are designed to push peoples emotional buttons.
 Even before it begins, bidders imagine themselves in a winning situation.
 With their first bid, commitment and consistency kick in.
 It's not uncommon that potential buyers increase their maximum bid above a value they're comfortable with, just to win an item.
-Many describe this phenomenon is as *auction fever*.
+Many describe this phenomenon as *auction fever*.

 ![](03-online-auctions.png)